quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC allows servers to accept connections on one IP address and attempt to transfer these connections to a more preferred address shortly after the handshake.
+This is particularly useful when clients initially connect to an address shared by multiple servers but would prefer to use a unicast address to ensure connection stability.
 This section describes the protocol for migrating a connection to a preferred server address.

 Migrating a connection to a new server address mid-connection is left for future work.
 If a client receives packets from a new server address not indicated by